We Analyzed the Future Direction of Aerie Pharmaceuticals Inc. (AERI), Here is What We Found

 Needham gave a rating of “Buy” to AERI, setting the target price at $26 in the report published on August 07th of the previous year.

-During the last 5 trading sessions, AERI fell by -0.56%, which changed the moving average for the period of 200-days by -60.69% in comparison to the 20-day moving average, which settled at $7.88.
-In addition, Aerie Pharmaceuticals Inc. saw 1.57% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AERI rose by +9.88%, which changed the moving average for the period of 200-days by -53.42% in comparison to the 20-day moving average, which settled at $7.77.
+In addition, Aerie Pharmaceuticals Inc. saw 17.24% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AERI